ingkebil/development/conda/confinement.md

 ## Use case: aliases

-So, you want to only have your aliases available in your conda env only?
+So, you want to have your aliases available in your conda env only?

 Solution? create a pre-activate script and post-deactivate script!